Visit San Francisco's oldest building, an authenic Spanish-era adobe from the 1700s.

 1. Learn how the Presidio Officers Club began as a Spanish army post in 1776.

-The Presidio Officers Club was constructed in 1776 as part of a Spanish army post.
-It was established at the most northernmost point of the Spanish Empire in Alta California, now known as San Francisco, to fend off claims from rivals Russia and the U.K.
+The Presidio Officers Club was constructed in 1776 as part of a Spanish army post, to fend off claims from rivals Russia and the U.K. It was at the most northernmost point of the Spanish Empire in Alta California.

-It later fell under Mexican rule in 1821, then U.S. rule in 1846 when American soldiers captured the Bay area.
+This army post later came under Mexican rule in 1821, then U.S. rule in 1846 when American soldiers captured the Bay area.
 The U.S. Army made changes to the adobe, before transferring it to the National Park Service nearly 150 years later in 1994.

 As you pass through the entrance of the Presidio Officers Club, explore the oldest part of the building in the Spanish-era Mesa Room.
 When 200 Spanish soldiers and their families arrived in the late 1700s, they recruited Native Indians from the Coast Miwok and Bay Miwok tribes to build these adobe walls.